“Bringing Learning to Life”

 At lunchtime, the whole school ate a buffet lunch together, followed by a Coronation playground party.
 Children were able to take home all of their keepsakes to mark this very special moment in living history.
 After school, our Friends committee led the May Ball disco in the school hall.

-On Friday 3rd March, the whole school travelled by coach to the big Waterstones store in Cambridge.
-Throughout a fun-packed morning in the store, children took part in a rotation of three activities; listening to a read-aloud story, undertaking a book scavenger hunt and choosing a book from the children's section to take home to keep.
+At Therfield First School, we LOVE all things books and every day feels like a celebration of reading.
+So what better way to spend a World Book Day than uprooting the whole school for a book-based morning in Waterstones in Cambridge.
+Throughout the fun-packed morning in the store, children took part in a rotation of three activities; listening to a read-aloud story, undertaking a book scavenger hunt and choosing a book from the children's section to take home to keep.
 The books were gifted to the children from the school, and The Rotary Club, Royston contributed £300 towards this.
 Our children had the most amazing day and they couldn't wait to start reading their new books.
 How exciting!

 The Day the Author Came to Therfield!

-On Wednesday 8th February, we were very excited to have Rachel Lawston come to spend the day at our school.
+We were very excited to have Rachel Lawston come to spend the day at our school.
 Rachel read her book, Mia Makes a Meadow, to the whole school and answered a range of questions from the children.
 At breaktime, Rachel signed copies of both of her books for the children.
 Throughout the rest of the day, children wrote poems based on the hedgehog and fox characters, made bird feeders and created collage foxes and hedgehogs made from clay and pinecones.
 Rachel also led a creative writing master class with a group of children from Years 1-4.
 We collated everything together from the day to make a stunning entrance hall display.
 We had the most amazing day, as did Rachel, and we are already looking forward to her return in May.

 Marking the Passing of the Queen